-But on the basis of what parameters we chose for our morals are not specifically defined, and as we built AI systems, it also learns from the data we provide.
+Based on what parameters we chose for our morals are not specifically defined, and as we built AI systems, it also learns from the data we provide.
 Now understand the chronology here, when we feed Terabytes of data to AI systems (from we mean all human beings knowingly or unknowingly continuously feeding data to Google search Engine/ Alexa and other applications).
 It cannot be supervised like what data we should feed how much we feed, and AI deep learning algorithm is very complex and keeps on learning.
 The reinforcement learning, yes it improves model, but it certainly on the data that we provide.

-Nowadays we have built human-like artificial intelligent robots which look like a human, talk like humans and have expressions and emotions like humans.
+Nowadays, we have built human-like artificial intelligent robots that look like humans, talk like humans and have expressions and emotions like humans.
 For example, NEON AI Samsung has created AI humans.
-It is just beginning, now when they interact with humans and learn it’s quite possible to have influential results.
+It is just beginning, now when they interact with humans and learn; it’s quite possible to have influential results.

 These lead us to the idea of AI ethics – which is nothing but, the moral principles of individual or group which govern the actions of, or in our case, it is AI systems or AI human robots.
 We can say that Artificial Intelligence is just not technology, but it affects common human beings and defining ethics for AI are also important.

-Here we are not only concerned about the way these systems are trained but also what predictions they make and what results they provide.
+Here we are concerned about the way these systems are trained and what predictions they make and what results they provide.
 Bias is one of the main issues with artificial intelligence systems, we cannot make an AI which is entirely neutral, and that makes this field of AI as crucial as it’s development.